nabindhimal/Rust-Password-Generator/README.md

 # Rust-Password-Generator

 A simple password generator written in rust.
+Can be used as a simple offline password generator to generate more secure passwords for your various accounts.
+Don't forget to store those passwords in a password manager.

 Usage